-(You might not want to watch this video before you go to sleep, or bed)
+Trigger warning: You might not want to watch this video before you go to sleep, or bed

-In another impressive display of biological evolution, the male will pierce the females with his weird pointy penis on her back or side to enter her body cavity and inseminate her.
+In an impressive display of biological evolution, the male will pierce the female with his weird pointy penis on her back or side to enter her main body cavity and inseminate her.
 Researchers have observed that males prefer to inseminate females who have recently fed and believe this is because their outer membrane is stretched and thinner making it easier to puncture through.
 You can learn more about the bed bug life cycle here.